SOUTH CAROLINA DOMESTIC VIOLENCE LAWYER

 Confidential, straightforward guidance on next steps.

-Texts, call logs, social media, and video often provide context that police reports don’t capture.
-We work early to preserve and review this evidence, especially where it clarifies intent, timing, mutual conflict, or contradictions.
+Texts, call logs, social media, and video often provide context that police reports don’t capture, and a South Carolina domestic violence lawyer should move quickly to preserve that evidence before it is lost.

 Domestic violence cases can involve immediate restrictions that matter as much as the final outcome.
 We address bond and no-contact issues early, build leverage through evidence and motion practice when appropriate, and prepare every case with a litigation mindset, so negotiations (if they make sense) are informed by real pressure points.